tower-rs/tower/guides/building-a-middleware-from-scratch.md

 Ideally what we want to write inside `poll` is something like:

-1. First poll `self.response` and if its done return the response or error it resolved to.
+1. First poll `self.response_future` and if its done return the response or error it resolved to.
 2. Otherwise poll `self.sleep` and if its done return an error.
 3. Since neither future is ready return `Poll::Pending`.